-We're all in this together - shop thoughtfully and think of others when you need to be out and about.
+We're all in this together - shop thoughtfully and think of others when you need to be out and about by wearing a mask and keeping a safe distance.
 Spread a little joy and kindness as you go, even a simple smile can brighten someone's day.

 There are lots of small things we can all do that will make a difference to the effect felt, by both ourselves and others, during what is an entirely unprecedented situation.
 If you can only take one action, then we think this one might be the most important.

 Here are a few things that we think are pretty important to remember right now...

 You are not alone in finding this new world different - everyone is impacted and we will all be affected by Covid-19 and the changes in how we live our lives at the moment in some way.
 Understanding that we are all in this together, each and every one of us, helps us to work together and build stronger communities and connections so that we're more able to manage the challenges we're facing.

 It's important to feel hopeful and there are lots of ways you can actively support those around you - from letting your neighbours know you are there to help if they need it, to volunteering with an organisation that needs it.